flyteorg/flytectl/docs/source/gen/flytectl_sandbox.rst

 Flyte Sandbox is a fully standalone minimal environment for running Flyte.
 It provides a simplified way of running Flyte Sandbox as a single Docker container locally.

-Creates sandbox cluster:
+Creates Sandbox cluster:
 ::

  flytectl sandbox start

-Removes sandbox cluster:
+Removes Sandbox cluster:
 ::

  flytectl sandbox teardown

-Checks the status of Sandbox container:
+Checks the status of the Sandbox container:
 ::

  flytectl sandbox status